coolshare/ReactReduxPattern/README.md

 This package is designed to get you up and running as a comprehensive web application.
 Another major goal of this package is to illustrate commonly used patterns in a React application.
 I will first focus on some of the patterns I introduced for my own usage in my projects at work.
-Than I will list some commonly used ones.
+Then I will list some commonly used ones.

  - <b>Access store globally</b><br>
    **Problem**: access to some store and store related methods from anywhere is not easy and using many store related